-Who are eligible to raise a GST Tax Invoice?
+Who are eligible to raise Invoicing under GST?

-Only a registered taxable person is eligible to raise a tax invoice for every supply of goods or services.
+Only a registered taxable person is eligible to raise a tax Invoicing under GST for every supply of goods or services.
 Under the CGST Act, it has been made compulsory to raise a tax invoice.

 a.
 A document which has been issued by an Input Service Distributor.